African Union suspends Mali following military coup | DW | 01.06.2021

 Following an agreement last October to lift sanctions imposed after the coup against Keita, the 15-member ECOWAS had said in a declaration that the vice president of the transition "cannot under any circumstances replace the president."

-The AU suspended Mali following the August coup, but reinstated its membership after the civilian-led transitional government was announced.
+The AU suspended Mali and imposed sanctions following the August coup, but reinstated its membership after the civilian-led transitional government was announced.

+The sanctions closed the borders for financial flows and commercial trade, but allowed basic necessities such as medicines and fuel to enter.
+Mali is one of the world's poorest countries.